Bunnies/BunniesAsAService/README.md

 # :rabbit: As A Service

+## Introduction
 A provider of bunnies, through a REST service.

+## Thoughts

+* Use Flask
+* Keep it simple
+* Gifs first using existing stuff from bunnies.io
+* Swagger for REST documentation

 ## License
 The source of this project is provided, subject to the BSD 2-clause license.